laurencedawson/sync-for-reddit/changelog/development.md

 - Website previews, expanded links and image links have been added to selftext ([#1292](https://github.com/laurencedawson/sync-for-reddit/issues/1292))
 - Added "copy code block" buttons after code blocks in comments / selftext
 - Added a popup for Dev users to come join the Discord!
-- Ehnanced autoplay.
+- Enhanced autoplay.
 Grab higher quality autoplay videos with audio for Gfycat &amp; Redgifs ([#827](https://github.com/laurencedawson/sync-for-reddit/issues/827))
 - Replaced the broken official YouTube player app for a new one ([#1433](https://github.com/laurencedawson/sync-for-reddit/issues/1433))
 - DNS over HTTP has been moved out of Ultra to Settings > Security so that everyone can benefit ([#920](https://github.com/laurencedawson/sync-for-reddit/issues/920))